 - stitch up the operative site

-After surgery, your health care provider may:
+After surgery, your doctor may:

 - prescribe pain medication

-Complications of a mastoidectomy include:
+Complications of a mastoidectomy can include:

 - facial nerve paralysis or weakness, which is a rare complication caused by facial nerve injury

 - sensorineural hearing loss, which is a type of inner ear hearing loss

 - vertigo, which may persist for several days

 - a change in taste that causes food to seem metallic, sour, or otherwise off and often resolves after a few months

 - tinnitus, which causes abnormal noises in your ear such as ringing, popping, and hissing

 Call your doctor if you experience any of these symptoms.
 You should also call your doctor if you have heavy ear bleeding, a fever over 100.5°F, or if your bandage comes off.